Composer / Artist

 A breath of fresh air ... a thought-provoking piece of workJohn Alexander, composer

-Georgina makes spatially-designed music, such as her 360° piece ‘Revelations’, for instruments and voices, live computer processing and acoustic reverb tube, premiered at London’s Albany Theatre (below).
-She also creates art-music crossovers, such as Yaban Ariları an art score for Stephen Upshaw, released on ‘Into The Ocean’ (see below).
-Recently she participated in the Festival of Laurence Crane at Guildhall with a moving underwater artwork response to composer Laurence Crane’s ‘See Our Lake’.
+Georgina designs site-specific spatial music, such as her 360° piece ‘Revelations’, for instruments and voices, live computer processing and acoustic reverb tube, all placed particularly in the venue (below).
+She creates art-music crossovers, such as Yaban Ariları an art score for Stephen Upshaw, released on ‘Into The Ocean’ (see below).
+Recently she participated in the Festival of Laurence Crane at Guildhall with a moving underwater artwork response to his piece ‘See Our Lake’.

 She is a radio presenter for Resonance FM with her soundwalking programme ‘Palimpsest’, and for South Australian radio station 5mbs presenter for contemporary music.
 Georgina has been a tutor of Architecture at the University of South Australia in 2021.
 She has previously been a critic at Coventry University for a Soundwalking module in 2019.

 Emerging Artist Award | West Torrens Art Prize

 Inspired by river gumtrees stretching upward to infinity, like cracks in the vivid blue sky.

 Moving Underwater Painting | Response to Laurence Crane's 'See Our Lake'

 For the Laurence Crane Festival at Guildhall School of Music & Drama

 For Stephen Upshaw | released on Into the Ocean